 You may turn it ON/OFF directly from the Control Center also.

-iPhone nowadays can track your steps and fitness activities which is great for them who are fitness conscious.
+iPhone nowadays can track your steps and fitness activities which is great for those who are fitness conscious.
 If you don’t want this feature turning it OFF will save battery.

 Steps: Settings > Privacy > Motions & Fitness > Turn OFF Fitness Tracking